manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 I took a little break from learning Javascript and continued to learn python as of now these are my two favorite programming languages.
 Happy coding!

+### Day 29: December 2, 2019
+**Today's Progress**: I started learning how Javascript works behind the scene.

+**What did I do?😃:**
+I started learning how Javascript works behind the scene, I have to say it's been awesome to learn how it works and I think it helps me write better code.
+Happy Coding!